What is it?

 Why use it?

-- Builds engagement and helps create more value out the of conversation since it’s participant-run
+- Helps create more value out the of conversation since it’s participant-run

-- For meetings with a specific focus, agree on the scope of the discussion topics with participants
+- For meetings with a specific focus, add scope to the discussion topics

 - Writing utensils for all participants (markers are easier to read from a distance)